mcrimi/ibp-policies/context/context.md

   - (Planned/optional) Single Sign-On integration with Active Directory.
 - Annual **penetration testing and third-party audits**.

-### User Permission Structure
+#### User Permission Structure
-The BMS uses a multi-level hierarchy for managing user permissions, which is illustrated in the provided diagram.
+The BMS uses a multi-level hierarchy for managing user permissions.
+This structure ensures a **segregation of duties**, a core part of the security questionnaire, by limiting user access based on their roles and responsibilities.
+It also adheres to the **principle of least privilege**.
+The BMS can enforce data access segmentation in a multi-tenant architecture.

 * **Instance Level:** This is the highest level of access and is where the BMS instance and its general configuration are managed.
 A **Super Admin** has control at this level.
 * **Crop Level:** This level manages permissions for specific crops, including germplasm, breeding methods, ontologies, and locations. **Crop Permissions** are assigned to users to control their access to data related to a particular crop.